yunuskalkanARM/LLM-Runner/README.md

 - `MNN_GIT_TAG`: Git SHA for checkout

 > **NOTE**: This repository has been tested with `MNN` version `v3.3.0`.

+> **KleidiAI™ NOTE**: :
+Although MNN can be built with USE_KLEIDIAI defined, the current MNN implementation does not fully enable KleidiAI™ optimizations at runtime.
+This limitation is due to the current MNN runtime initialization logic and will be resolved once full support is implemented upstream in MNN.

 ### Supported Models